cnobert/1512-assignment04-Platformer/README.md

 # 1512-assignment04-Platformer

-The lab is out of a total of 10 marks.
+The lab is out of 10 marks.

 -   (2 marks) Create a platformer game that has a main character and a whole bunch of platforms.
 -   (2 marks) The game should have a goal that, when achieved, ends the game.